 Opening yet more stores in the last 12 months, CareCo’s e-commerce, bricks-and-mortar and equipment distribution operations have helped it to maintain its position as the vanguard of the mobility retail sector.
 In an effort to sustain its growing portfolio of outlets, CareCo embarked on a recruitment drive to attract high calibre staff to head up new stores and also invested in a quality control initiative.
 The new scheme sees an OT testing various products to ensure optimum quality and functionality in what is a vulnerable market.
 In this way, CareCo is looking to combine quality with discounted prices to increase its stake further.

 At a time when bricks and mortar retailing has come under a lot of pressure, Ableworld has opened four new stores since last year, including its largest yet and expanded two others.
 This year, Ableworld has introduced over 100 new products into its range and has invested heavily in line plan software to make sure that stock is merchandised effectively, leading to more sales.
 Last year, all Ableworld stores were endorsed by the Which?
 Trusted Trader Scheme.
-Its like-for-like sales turnover has increased by 10% this year and overall turnover of the group has increased by 12%.
+Its like-for-like sales turnover has increased by 14% this year and turnover for the franchise group has risen 15%.
 On top of all this it has run a host of marketing and community initiatives.